-Making custom Velcro patches is easier than you think.
+Making custom velcro patches is easier than you think.
 Here’s a simple process to guide you:

 Start with a design that will look good embroidered.
 The patch's shape must match its usage, whether round, rectangular, or custom-shaped for logos or elaborate designs.

-Digitize your design: to create embroidered patches, you need to digitize the design.
+Digitize your design: To create embroidered patches, you need to digitize the design.
 This is an essential step in converting the image into a stitch file that an embroidery machine can understand.

 Embroider the Patch: Using an embroidery machine, stitch the design onto fabric.
 Felt and twill are good choices for patches because they are both durable and provide a neat look.